pypa/packaging.python.org/source/index.rst

 .. note:: **Navigating the User Guide**

-   The *Python Packaging User Guide* is divided into several sections:
+   The *Python Packaging User Guide* is organized into several sections:

-   - **Tutorials** introduce packaging concepts through opinionated, step-by-step guides, such as *Installing Packages* and *Packaging Projects*.
+   - :doc:`tutorials/index` introduce packaging concepts through opinionated, step-by-step guides, such as *Installing Packages* and *Packaging Projects*.
-   - **Guides** focus on accomplishing a specific task, such as *Making a PyPI friendly README* and *Installing Scientific Packages*.
+   - :doc:`guides/index` focus on accomplishing a specific task, such as *Making a PyPI friendly README* and *Installing Scientific Packages*.
-   - **Discussions** provide comprehensive information about a specific topic such as *install_requires vs requirements files* and *Wheel vs Egg*.
+   - :doc:`discussions/index` provide comprehensive information about a specific topic such as *install_requires vs requirements files* and *Wheel vs Egg*.
-   - **Specifications** document interoperability and standards, such as *Entry points specification* and *Platform compatibility tags*.
+   - :doc:`specifications/index` document interoperability and standards, such as *Entry points specification* and *Platform compatibility tags*.
+   - :doc:`key_projects` highlights PyPA maintained projects and mentions notable third-party maintained projects.

    The :doc:`glossary` also helps the reader understand any unfamiliar terms or jargon.